platformsh/platformsh-docs/docs/src/development/private-repository.md

 To get your project's public key:

-1. In the console, open the project you want.
+1. In the Console, open the project you want.
 2. Click **{{< icon settings >}} Settings**.
 3. Click **Deploy Key**.
 4. Click **{{< icon copy >}} Copy**.